Joseph S. Kutrzeba

-Joseph S. Kutrzeba (born Arie Fajwiszys in Łódź, Poland, October 11, 1927, and died in New York City, January 24, 2013) was a Polish-American theater producer and director.
+Joseph S. Kutrzeba (born Arie Fajwiszys; October 11, 1927 – January 24, 2013) was a Polish-American theater producer and director.

 Family background: Israel Fajwiszys and Kutrzeba's early life

-Kutrzeba was the son of Israel Fajwiszys, a composer, and Malka (Hakman) Fajwiszys, both of whom perished in the Holocaust, along with their daughter, Kutrzeba's sister.
+Kutrzeba was born on October 11, 1927, in Łódź, Poland.
+He was the son of Israel Fajwiszys, a composer, and Malka (Hakman) Fajwiszys, both of whom perished in the Holocaust, along with their daughter, Kutrzeba's sister.
 Israel Fajwiszys was born in 1887 in Yampil, Ukraine.
 Having graduated from a music conservatoire, he led the choirs of the progressive synagogues in Brody and Tarnów.
 After studying in Vienna, he was also the leader of the Kraków Tempel Synagogue choir.
 He came to Łódź from Lviv in 1922 and he became a teacher in both girls' and boys' schools of the Jewish Secondary Schools Society.
 He was the co-organiser of a singing society "Szir".
 After the outbreak of World War II he moved to Warsaw, where he volunteered to help an underground military organisation.
 In the ghetto, with Kutrzeba, he organised a children's choir.
 Kutzreba's father Israel wrote the music to the poem M'khol Masada by Yitskhok Lamden.
 In 1937 Israel's girls' chorus won first prize in an all-Poland choral competition.
 Later in the Warsaw Ghetto, he would lead the children's choir in performances of the song recounting the Jewish resistance and sacrifice under Roman rule.

 During the ghetto uprising he was caught and transported together with his daughter to the extermination camp in Poniatowa in the Lublin area, where he was murdered.